The N$^3$LO Twist-2 Matching of TMD Quark Transversity: N LO coefficients for transversity TMDs in

 where $\gamma^R_{1(2)}$ are the two(three)-loop rapidity anomalous dimensions~\cite{Li:2016ctv,Vladimirov:2016dll}.
 The relation between threshold limit and rapidity anomalous dimension has been anticipated in \cite{Echevarria:2016scs,Lustermans:2016nvk,Billis:2019vxg}.
 The explicit expressions up to three-loop read~\cite{Luo:2019szz}

 It is also instructive to investigate the small-$x$ behavior of the transversity coefficient functions and to compare them with the corresponding unpolarized case.
 Unlike the unpolarized coefficient functions, which exhibit a power-like divergence $\sim 1/x$ in the small-$x$ limit, the transversity coefficient functions diverge only logarithmically.
-For clarity, we summarize below the small-$x$ expansions of the coefficient functions.
-In particular, we focus on the scale-independent functions that appear in the RG solutions, cf. Eqs.(\ref{eq:RGs-1}) and(\ref{eq:RGs-2}).
+For clarity, we summarize below the leading power small-$x$ limit of the coefficient functions.
+In particular, we focus on the scale-independent functions $\delta I^{(n)}_{ji} (x)$ and $\delta C^{(n)}_{ji} (x)$ that appear in the RG solutions, cf. Eqs.~(\ref{eq:RGs-1}) and (\ref{eq:RGs-2}).